eyesee1/python-pinballmap/README.rst

         'region_name': 'chicago',
         'location_id': your_location_id,  # should be an int
-        'user_email': '...', # your pinball map account email, needed for write operations 'user_token': '...', # your pinball map api token, needed for write operations 'cache_name': 'default',  # default: 'default'
+        'user_email': '...', # your pinball map account email, needed for write operations 'user_password': '...', # your pinball map password, needed for write operations (not needed with token) 'user_token': '...', # your pinball map api token, needed for write operations 'cache_name': 'default',  # default: 'default'
         'cache_key_prefix': 'pmap_',  # default: 'pmap_'